Chapter 5.63

 A landlord shall review and comply with all reasonable accommodation requests received from a tenant related to the service of any notice required by this chapter.
 [Ord.
 716 § 1 (Exh.
 A), 2019]

 Owners of a multifamily rental housing building having five or more housing units, any one of which rents for an amount that is affordable to households at or below 80 percent of area median income, as median income was most recently determined by the United States Department of Housing and Urban Development for the Seattle metropolitan statistical area, as adjusted for household size, shall notify the director of the owner’s intent to sell the building.
 The notice shall be in writing and include the owner’s name, phone number, and the address of the rental housing building that will be listed for sale.
-The notice shall be mailed no later than 60 days prior to the building being listed with any real estate service or advertised for sale either in a printed newspaper or website.
-For the purposes of this section, a building is “listed” when an owner has signed a listing agreement with a real estate agent.
+The notice shall be mailed no later than 60 calendar days before the building is listed with any real estate service or advertised for sale either in a printed newspaper or website.
+In this section, a building is “listed” when an owner has signed a listing agreement with a real estate agent.
 Owners of multifamily buildings having five or more housing units who are otherwise required by law or agreement to notify the director of the owner’s intent to sell or transfer the building and who have provided such notice are exempt from the notice requirement of this subsection.
 [Ord.
+841 § 1, 2024; Ord.
 716 § 1 (Exh.
 A), 2019]

 (1) Pursuant to provisions of the Washington State Residential Landlord-Tenant Act (RCW 59.18.290), owners may not evict residential tenants without a court order, which can be issued by a court only after the tenant has an opportunity in a show cause hearing to contest the eviction (RCW 59.18.380).
 Owners of housing units shall not evict or attempt to evict any tenant, or otherwise terminate or attempt to terminate the tenancy of any tenant, unless the owner can prove in court that just cause exists.
-Owners may not evict residential tenants from rental housing units if the units are not licensed with the city of Burien or if the required rental housing inspection is not completed by the deadline as required by Chapter 5.62 BMC, regardless of whether just cause for eviction may exist.
-An owner is in compliance with licensing requirements if the rental housing unit is licensed with the city of Burien pursuant to Chapter 5.62 BMC before entry of a court order authorizing eviction or before a writ of restitution is granted.
-A court may grant a continuance in an eviction action in order to give the owner time to license the rental housing unit.
+Owners may not evict residential tenants from rental housing units if the units are not licensed with the city of Burien unless exempt under BMC 5.62.040(1), or if the required rental housing inspection is not completed by the deadline as required by BMC 5.62.070, regardless of whether just cause for eviction may exist.
+An owner complies with licensing requirements if the rental housing unit is licensed with the city of Burien pursuant to Chapter 5.62 BMC before entry of a court order authorizing eviction or before a writ of restitution is granted.
+A court may grant a continuance in an eviction action to give the owner time to license the rental housing unit.
 The reasons for termination of tenancy listed below shall constitute just cause under this section.

 (a) The tenant fails to comply with a 14-day notice to pay rent or vacate pursuant to RCW 59.12.030(3); a 10-day notice to comply or vacate pursuant to RCW 59.12.030(4); or a three-day notice to vacate for waste, nuisance (including a drug-related activity nuisance pursuant to Chapter 7.43 RCW), or maintenance of an unlawful business or conduct pursuant to RCW 59.12.030(5);